Q. Can anyone enter?

 Q. How do I enter?

-A. You can enter online by clicking on this link:
+A. You can enter online by clicking on the link below:

 Q. What’s included in the entry fee?